Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Methodology

 The EE framework was originally formulated as an observation-driven statistical time series model \citep{cox:1981}, but a direct derivation from a discrete-time susceptible-infectious-removed (SIR) model has recently been provided by \citet{Bauer2018} and \citet{Wakefield2019}.
 They derive formulation \eqref{eq:hhh4_mean_structure} from a competing risks framework where the forces of infection from the infected individuals in units $j = 1, \dots, m$ on a susceptible in unit $i$ add up to an overall risk of infection.
-One of the assumptions leading to \eqref{eq:hhh4_mean_structure} is that infectiousness lasts for exactly one time period, and infection at time $t$ is only possible by cases from $t - 1$.
+An important assumption leading to equation \eqref{eq:hhh4_mean_structure} is that infectiousness lasts for exactly one time period, and infection at time $t$ is only possible by cases from $t - 1$.
 In other words, the serial interval is fixed to one observation interval.
 If this assumption is violated, a simple remedy is to aggregate the data to a time scale corresponding to the average serial interval, as done by \citet{Herzog2011} and \citet{Wakefield2019} for measles.
-This, however, still does not account for the fact that serial intervals are random in reality.
+This, however, still does not account for the fact that serial intervals are random in reality and vary across infection events.
+This can be included in the model via an autoregression on several past observations, where the (discretized) distribution of the serial intervals is reflected in the weights assigned to the different lags (\citealt{ForsbergWhite2008}, \citealt{Becker2015}, p.156).

+Moreover, it has been shown that underreporting can introduce dependencies at higher lags, even if the underlying process is a first-order autoregression \citep{Bracher2019}.
+External drivers such as meteorological conditions may have similar effects.
+This means that even for diseases with typically short serial intervals, including higher-order lags may yield improved predictive performance.
+At the same time, confounding by such factors implies that there may not always be direct correspondence between the estimated lag weights and the serial interval distribution.